louis-langholtz/PlayRho/README.md

 ##About

-Box2D is a 2D physics engine for games.
+Box2D is a 2D physics engine [licensed](https://github.com/louis-langholtz/Box2D/blob/dev/LICENSE.txt) under a [Zlib License](https://opensource.org/licenses/Zlib).

 For help with Box2D, please visit http://www.box2d.org.
 There is a forum there where you may post your questions.